1.5kW HF Dummy Load

 Controller:

-The controller, based on an Arduino NANO, includes signal power measurement with individual calibration for each frquency band, a calorimetric power measurement and the fan speed control.
+The controller, based on an Arduino NANO, includes signal power measurement with individual calibration for each frequency band, a calorimetric power measurement and the fan speed control.

 The signal power measurement is based on a AD8370 Logarithmic Amplifier, connected to a 24bit D/A converter with a measurement range of about 80dB.